iWinston/typeorm-plus/README.md

 * send entity changeset in update event
 * create a gulp task for schema update
 * fixtures and migrations
+* lazy loading of properties throw promises?
+Property can have a Promise\<Entity\> type.
+* cover everything with tests

 [1]: https://en.wikipedia.org/wiki/Object-relational_mapping